 And you know what, I have more respect for this person because of it.
 (I can only hope he feels the same.)
 I won’t pretend that it wasn’t uncomfortable at times.
 There were moments when I thought to myself: He cannot seriously believe this nonsense!!!

-But the important thing is that we actually listened to each other.
+But the important thing is that we listened to each other.
 We waited for each other to finish our thoughts, remaining open to hearing an opposing view.
-And in the end we both concluded, “You may be right.
+And in the end, we both concluded the same thing: “You may be right.
 I guess we’ll soon see.”